telerik/fiddler-jam-docs/portal/workspaces.md

 ---
-title: Workspaces
+title: Workspaces | Fiddler Jam
 description: Fiddler Jam portal workspaces are account folders for organizing logs submitted from the Fiddler Jam extension users.
 slug: fj-workspaces
-tags: Fiddler Jam workspaces, Fiddler Jam space, Fiddler Jam cloud, Fiddler Jam portal logs
 publish: true
 position: 30
 ---

 # Workspaces

 The Fiddler Jam portal uses workspaces to save and organize the submitted logs.
 With workspaces, you can manage teams and permissions based on your organization or requirements.
-Only portal users with the [**agent role**]({%slug fj-users%}#agent-role) can create, edit, delete a workspace and add newly submitted logs to an existing workspace.
-Users with the [**viewer role**]({%slug fj-users%}#viewer-role) can only access and review logs added to the account's workspace.
+Only portal [**users**]({%slug fj-users%}#user-role) can create, edit, delete a workspace and add newly submitted logs to an existing workspace.
+Portal [**viewers**]({%slug fj-users%}#viewer-role) can only access and review logs added to the account's workspace.

 ## Create and Rename Workspace

 Each Fiddler Jam subscription automatically creates a default workspace for the organization called **_<subscription-type> Workspace_** (for example, **_Trial Workspace_** or **_Pro Workspace_**).

-An agent can rename the default workspace name as follows:
+A portal user can rename the default workspace name as follows:

 - Select the workspace you would like to edit.
 - Click on the **Rename workspace** button at the top-right corner.